Missed Miscarriage

 by Mara Kawka

-What is a Missed Abortion?
+What is a Missed Miscarriage?

 About one in three women experiences a miscarriage in their lifetime.
 The reasons are often unclear.